ni/measurement-plugin-python/README.md

 ## Examples

-The `examples` directory contains the below list of python measurement example projects:
+The `examples` directory contains the following example projects:

 1. `sample_measurement`: Performs a loopback measurement with various data types.
 2. `nidaqmx_analog_input`: Performs a finite analog input measurement with NI-DAQmx.